peco2282/slack.py/README.md

 # An API wrapper with Slack written in Python.

 ## Key feature
-- Modern Pythonic API using async and await.
+- Modern Pythonic API using `async` and `await`.
+- API and interactive components of the platform  by utilizing websockets.

-:warning: This is an alpha version.
+[//]: # (:warning: This is an alpha version.)

 [**Document**](https://slack-py.readthedocs.io/en/latest/)